Phantom474747777/scraper-g1000/README.md

 ## ✅ Best Practices

 **DO:**
-- Run all 7 categories for maximum leads
+- Run all available categories for maximum leads
 - Use multiple zips at once
 - Check stats regularly
 - Keep the database file safe
+- Create different profiles for different business types

 **DON'T:**
 - Delete `data/leads_tracker.db` (your safety net!)